Workforce, training and education

 Our Training Programme

-The specialist training programme in the Eastern Deanery currently involves rotational appointments that include Cambridge University HospitalIpswich HospitalNorfolk and Norwich University HospitalLister Hospital (Stevenage), Broomfield Hospital (Chelmsford) and Basildon Hospital.
-The programme has expanded as a result of repatriation of posts from London, but we are still one of the smaller training programs.
+The specialist training programme in the Eastern Deanery currently involves rotational appointments that include Cambridge University HospitalIpswich HospitalNorfolk and Norwich University HospitalLister Hospital (Stevenage), Broomfield Hospital (Chelmsford) and Basildon Hospital. as well as a post at the Royal Free Hospital, London The programme has expanded as a result of repatriation of posts from London, but we are still one of the smaller training programs.
 This allows us to be both friendly and flexible, and we try hard to adapt each trainee’s placement to suit their personal circumstances and career aspirations.
-From August 2019, the training programme will be divided into Northern and Southern Carousels.
-Trainees based in the Essex Hospitals of Broomfield, Chelmsford and Southend, as well as at Lister Hospital in Stevenage, will be able to rotate into London (Royal Free Hospital) for 1 year or to Cambridge for 1-2 to enable them to obtain transplant experience (the Southern Carousel).
+From August 2019, the training programme has been divided into Northern and Southern Carousels.
+Trainees based in the Essex Hospitals of Broomfield, Chelmsford and Southend, as well as at Lister Hospital in Stevenage, are able to rotate into London (Royal Free Hospital) for 1 year or to Cambridge for 1-2 years to enable them to obtain transplant experience (the Southern Carousel).
 Trainees in the Northern Carousel will rotate through Ipswich, Norwich, Lister and Cambridge with posts of one-two years at two-three locations depending on preference and availablility.
-This will reduce commuting time and preclude trainees from needing to relocate during their training, unless they wish to.
+This reduces commuting time and preclude trainees from needing to relocate during their training, unless they wish to.
 We will retain flexibility, however, for trainees to cross Carousels if they wish.
 We will try to accommodate what would work best for you!

 Regional Teaching